 DSB also said that early morning departures for the ferry to Bornholm were also cancelled.

-The rail operator is keeping commuters updated here
+The rail operator is keeping commuters updated here (in Danish).

 The Little Belt bridge connecting Jutland and the island of Funen, the Great Belt Fixed Link (Storbæltsbroen) between Funen and Zealand and the Øresund Bridge connecting Copenhagen to southern Sweden were all closed to vehicle traffic on Sunday evening but were reopened by Monday morning.

 Several bridges, including the Little Belt (pictured) were closed to traffic on Sunday evening.
 Photo: Claus Fisker/Scanpix

 DMI issued warnings for the whole of Denmark, with the west coast of Jutland hit first before the Gorm made its way west across Jutland.
 Early on Monday, the storm had left more than 50,000 residents in Sweden without power.

 At the height of the storm, police in Southern Jutland and the island of Funen advised residents to remain indoors and several other police districts recommended avoiding all unnecessary driving, warning of downed trees and flying tiles.

 On Monday morning, police cautioned that commuters would encounter Gorm's aftermath and encouraged people to leave for work early and drive with caution.
 Copenhagen Police wrote that cafe chairs and boards were strewn across streets in some areas: